mosemb/DLTMClusterDataWareHousing/README.md

-This folder contains projects I did for the large scale computing course.
-In this folder we have specifically the spark project, where some tools of Big Data are shown in action.
+This folder contains projects I did for the Data Warehousing course I did for my Masters Degree in Computer Science.
+In this folder we have specifically the spark project, data visualization with Tableau, and other Big Data Tools are shown in action.
+Principles of Data Warehousing are shown in action as well.